 The site was discovered in the year 1819 perchance by a British cavalry officer John Smith.
 He was out in the forests of this area on a tiger hunt.
 He suddenly spotted what seemed like a man-made structure among the thick foliage.
 On exploring he chanced upon a sculpted cave door and beautifully painted walls inside.
 More caves in the adjacent areas were discovered thereafter.
 This was perhaps the most breathtaking discovery in the art history of India.

-What is the theme of Ajanta paintings and sculpture?
+What is the theme of Ajanta paintings and sculptures?

 Trip to Ajanta